 When it comes to promoting your event, Facebook has the potential to be your most effective tool.
-But it’s not as simple as creating an event on Facebook and watching your tickets sell out.
+But it’s not as simple as creating an event on Facebook and sitting back to watch your tickets sell out.
 With more than 47 million Facebook Events created just last year, you have to work to promote your event on Facebook in a way that makes yours stand out.

 To find out how, we sat down with Virginia Maloney, the Product Marketing Manager of Facebook Events.
 Here are her top tips to promote an event on Facebook.